SwanseaCompSci/ta-allocation-system-server/docs/docs/software-development-proposal/requirements/functional.md

 ---

-## Hosting
+## Introduction

-Lorem ipsum...
+[//]: <> (Provide an overview of the functional requirements and their importance in the software development process.)

-## Security and Identity
+## User Roles and Permissions

-Lorem ipsum...

-### Authentication

-The application must integrate with Azure Active Directory and support Single Sign-on.

-### Authorization
+[//]: <> (Define the different user roles and their respective permissions within the software, such as administrators, managers, and end-users.)

 The application must implement the following set of roles:

 - Administrator
 - User

-User can have one of the following roles for each module:
+Each user can have one of the following roles for each module:

 - Module Coordinator
 - Teaching Assistant

-Below is a table describing actions each role is allowed to take.
+Below is a table describing actions each user and role is allowed to take.

 |                                 | Administrator | Module Coordinator | Teaching Assistant |
 |:-------------------------------:|:-------------:|:------------------:|:------------------:|